 🍴Serving and storage

 This recipe makes a lot of succotash!
 I make one batch and divide it half, saving half for the freezer.
-The stew (no potatoes) will freeze very well and keep for about 3-4 months frozen.
+The summer succotash soup / stew (no potatoes) will freeze very well and keep for about 3-4 months frozen.

 We are a family of four, half the stew, and 1 lb of roasted potatoes feeds us generously for a weeknight meal.
 The recipe below assumes you will save half of the stew for another meal.
 Double the potatoes if you need more than 4 servings.

 Skip the potatoes if you want!
-And serve with a loaf of crusty bread (which may not be gluten-free) or on a bed of rice or quinoa to round out the meal.
+And serve with a loaf of crusty bread (which may or may not be gluten-free) or on a bed of rice or quinoa to round out the meal.

 Summer Succotash with Roasted Potatoes

 For the potatoes (4 servings, double for 8)

 - 2 teaspoon olive oil extra virgin. divided

 - 1 lb new garden potatoes, scrubbed and diced into 1 inch chunks